Hurricane Preparedness: How to be more prepared for natural disasters.

 - Fill up any generators with gas or have a good stockpile of gas cans filled up for that what-if scenario.

-Besides hurricane preparedness, check out how we lived super comfortably with no electricity for over 48 hours in the dead of winter.
+Besides hurricane preparedness, check out how we lived.
+We were super comfortable with no electricity for over 48 hours in the dead of winter.